parindapranami/nimble_parinda/README.md

 ## License

 This project is part of the Nimble Programming Challenge 2025.
+Developed by Parinda Pranami https://www.linkedin.com/in/parindapranami/